marcoacb/TechRefresh-Report/README.md

 7. [Contacts and Support](#contacts-and-support)

 ## Background
-The development of this dashboard was initiated to address a specific client's need for better data visualization and analysis tools.
-The client required a comprehensive solution to easily track and analyze key performance metrics across different business domains, including sales, customers, and products.
-The goal was to create a user-friendly, interactive dashboard that would allow the client to make data-driven decisions more efficiently.
+The creation of this dashboard was driven by the client's demand for advanced data analysis and visualization capabilities.
+This tool enables the client to visually monitor the progress of technological equipment renewals, providing clear insights into the number of devices that have been renewed and those still pending.
+The objective was to deliver an interactive, user-friendly dashboard that enhances operational efficiency.

 ## Technologies Used
 The following technologies were used to develop this dashboard: